 For the year ended December 31, 2013, cash and cash equivalents decreased by \$287,254.
 Net cash provided by operating activities was \$270,222.
 Cash was provided by homebuilding operations and by an increase of \$114,456 in accounts payable, accrued expenses and customer deposits in 2013 compared to 2012.
-Accounts payables were higher due primarily to an increase in our inventory levels, while accrued expenses were higher due to the aforementioned increased warranty reserves and income taxes payable attributable to our increased earnings.
+Accounts payables were higher due primarily to an increase in our inventory levels, while accrued expenses were higher due to increased warranty reserves and income taxes payable attributable to our increased earnings.
 Cash was used to fund the increase to homebuilding inventory of \$52,861, due to increased units under construction at the end of 2013 compared to 2012.
 In addition, cash was used to fund the \$40,034 increase in contract land deposits year over year.
-Investing activities during 2013 used net cash of \$34,477, primarily as a result of investments in unconsolidated joint ventures totaling \$22,850 (see Note 4 to the accompanying consolidated financial statements included herein for additional discussion of joint ventures).
+Investing activities during 2013 used net cash of \$34,477, primarily as a result of investments in unconsolidated joint ventures totaling \$22,850.
 Cash was also used for the purchase of property, plant and equipment totaling \$19,016 during 2013.
 These uses of cash from investing activities were partially offset by capital distributions of \$6,782 received from our unconsolidated joint ventures.
 Net cash used in financing activities was \$522,999, due primarily to our purchase of treasury stock.
-During 2013, we repurchased 581,387 shares of our common stock for an aggregate purchase price of \$554,491 under our ongoing common stock repurchase program as discussed above.
-This use of cash from financing activities was partially offset by \$13,957 in proceeds from stock option exercises and the realization of \$20,636 in excess income tax benefits from equity-based compensation plan activity and deferred compensation plan distributions.
+During 2013, we repurchased 581,387 shares of our common stock for an aggregate purchase price of \$554,491.
+This use of cash in financing activities was partially offset by \$13,957 in proceeds from stock option exercises and the realization of \$20,636 in excess income tax benefits from equity-based compensation plan activity and deferred compensation plan distributions.

 For the year ended December 31, 2012, cash and cash equivalents increased by \$672,713.
 Net cash provided by operating activities was \$264,384.
 Cash was provided by homebuilding operations and by an approximate \$63,400 decrease in mortgage loans held for sale.
 In addition, cash was provided by an increase of \$110,396 in accounts payable, accrued expenses and customer deposits in 2012 compared to 2011.
 Payables were higher due primarily to an increase in our inventory levels.
-The increase in accrued expenses and customer deposits were attributable to increased management incentive accruals associated with our improved financial results and an increase in customer deposits associated with increased sales volume.
+The increase in accrued expenses and customer deposits were attributable to increased management incentive accruals associated with improved financial results and an increase in customer deposits associated with increased sales volume.
 Cash provided by homebuilding operations was used to fund the increase to homebuilding inventory of \$97,750, as a result of an increase in the units under construction at the end of 2012 compared to 2011.
 In addition, cash was used to fund the \$53,942 increase in contract land deposits year over year.
-Investing activities during 2012 used net cash of \$22,611, primarily as a result of the acquisition of substantially all of the assets of Heartland Homes on December 31, 2012 (see Note 16 to the accompanying consolidated financial statements included herein for additional discussion of the acquisition).
+Investing activities during 2012 used net cash of \$22,611, primarily as a result of the acquisition of Heartland Homes on December 31, 2012.
 In addition, cash was used for the purchase of property, plant and equipment totaling \$12,365 during 2012.
-These uses of cash from investing activities were partially offset by capital distributions received from our unconsolidated joint ventures.
+These uses of cash in investing activities were partially offset by capital distributions received from our unconsolidated joint ventures.
 Net cash provided by financing activities was \$430,940, due primarily to the receipt of \$593,866 in net proceeds from the issuance of the Senior Notes and \$73,211 in proceeds from stock option exercises.
 During 2012, we spent \$227,281 to repurchase 285,495 shares of our common stock.
 In addition, cash was used in the repayment of \$21,910 of loans assumed in the acquisition of Heartland Homes.